Aakri1134/assignment-hlsr/README.md

 For better performance, I also integrated certain features for lesser wait time on actual searching.

 ## Future Plans
-Originally, I also had plans on making suggestions based on previous searches from the user.
+I plan on making suggestions based on previous searches from the user.
-Also generating a history for previous searches and feature to bookmark searches to save into vocabulary
+Also features like generating a history of previous searches and feature to bookmark searches could also a possibility.